What is smiling depression?

 depression yet continue to smile and put on a façade, you may feel:

-- like showing signs
+- Like showing signs

 of depression would be a sign of weakness